margaritahumanitarian/helpafamily-docs/contributing-to-the-repository.md

 Follow these steps to sync with the helpafamily repository:

-1. Change the directory to the new cloned one
+1. Go into the new cloned directory:
    ```bash
    cd helpafamily
    ```